haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 Streams are, in essence, a sequence of data elements which are available over time.
 Just like an actual stream of water, the data flows/becomes available, instead of having it all from the beginning.
-There are many benefits to this although the two most important are a huge enhancement to performance and the fact that data is not always available inmediately.
+There are many benefits to this although the two most important are a huge enhancement to performance and the fact that data is not always available immediately.

-Like just pointed, one of the main reasons to use streams is because sometimes, **data is not inmediately available**.
+Like just pointed, one of the main reasons to use streams is because sometimes, **data is not immediately available**.
 For example, if you're listening to a weather streaming API, the current temperature is calculated in the current moment, so (1) the data is infinite as long as you continue listening to the service, and (2) new data is available each minute, as it's produced.
-This can't be modeled with a finite amount of data, so that's when we decide to model it with an infinite stream of data.
+This can't be modelled with a finite amount of data, so that's when we decide to model it with an infinite stream of data.

 Since the size of a stream is undefined, they are potentially unlimited, it's important to remember that we can't